davydotcom/cjug-grails3-intro-slides/README.md

-slidenumbers: true

-# [fit] Introduction to Grails 3.1
+# Introduction to Grails 3.1

 ### Presented by David Estes (@davydotcom)